 The Department of Agriculture & Cooperation and Farmers Welfare (DAC&FW) has several beneficiary-oriented programs, and one of the requirements of those programs is that States and other Implementing Agencies spend at least 30 per cent of their budgets on women farmers.

 The government has taken major steps to empower women in the agriculture industry after realizing the importance of assisting this important sector of the economy.
-Some excellent government programs are the Women Entrepreneurship Platform (WEP) of NITI Aayog and "Economic Empowerment of Women Entrepreneurs and Start-ups by Women" by the Ministry of Skill Development and Entrepreneurship (MSDE).
+Some excellent government programs are the Women Entrepreneurship Platform (WEP) of NITI Aayog and 'Economic Empowerment of Women Entrepreneurs and Start-ups by Women' by the Ministry of Skill Development and Entrepreneurship (MSDE).

 Mahila Kisan Sashaktikaran Pariyojana (MKSP), a particular program, was introduced by the Department of Rural Development.